 If you're missing a bunch of music that should be there, turning it on and off again in Settings could resolve the issue.

-- Turn back On the option for iCloud Music Library and when prompted, tap on Enable.
+- Turn back On the option for iCloud Music Library.

 If you still aren't seeing the music you want synced, there may be a problem with iTunes.
 Continue on to the next step to try and resolve it.